Medvedev beats Coric to win St. Petersburg Open

-ST. PETERSBURG, Russia (AP)Daniil Medvedev continued his storming run of form by beating Borna Coric 6-3, 6-1.
+ST. PETERSBURG, Russia (AP)Daniil Medvedev continued his storming run of form by beating Borna Coric 6-3, 6-1 to win the St. Petersburg Open final.

 On a run of playing in five consecutive finals including his U.S. Open defeat to Rafael Nadal, the Russian never faced a break point against Coric – even though the Croatian had won all four of their previous meetings on hard courts.